ceedee666/modern-abap-curriculum/README.md

 - Other
   - [ABAP track on exercism](https://exercism.org/tracks/abap)

-This curriculum assumes a basic knowledge of the ABAP language.

 ### Other Technologies and Concepts

-In order to follow the curriculum a basic understanding of the following technologies and concepts is required:
+In addition to basic knowledge of the ABAP programming language, a basic understanding of the following technologies and concepts is required to follow the curriculum:

 - [Git](https://en.wikipedia.org/wiki/Git)
 - [HTML5](https://en.wikipedia.org/wiki/HTML5)
 - [OData](https://www.odata.org/)
 - [ReST](https://en.wikipedia.org/wiki/Representational_state_transfer) and APIs.

-## Lectures
+## Curriculum

 The curriculum consists of the following lessons: